Introduction

 A 2011 study found the adjusted biomass energy yield of hemp was 120% above that of wheat straw in terms of solid fuels.

-One of the strongest and toughest biofuels that will be produced are known as hemp pellets, which are made up of the shiv or hurd – that is the woody core of the plant.
-Using hemp for pellets may be a good alternative to wood because it produces round the same heat, with similar levels of ash content, and isn’t corrosive.
-Hemp also can make charcoal and through the pyrolytic process can create it, also produce liquid biofuels like methanol.
+One of the strongest and toughest biofuels that will be produced is known as hemp pellets, which are made up of the shiv or hurd—that is, the woody core of the plant.
+Using hemp for pellets may be a good alternative to wood because it produces around the same heat with similar levels of ash content and isn’t corrosive.
+Hemp can also can make charcoal and, through the pyrolytic process, create it and also produce liquid biofuels like methanol.

 Advantages of Hemp Biofuel

-• As a carbon-neutral resource, the plant ingests CO2 (CO2) very quickly, even faster than trees.
+- As a carbon-neutral resource, the plant ingests CO2 (CO2) very quickly, even faster than trees.
 Plus, CO2 emissions from biodiesel are reabsorbed through the method of photosynthesis in plants.
-So, additionally, to pulling toxins from the soil, the hemp plant can essentially “scrub” CO2 from the air we breathe.
+So, additionally, to pull toxins from the soil, the hemp plant can essentially “scrub” CO2 from the air we breathe.

-• When growing hemp, it returns about 70% of its required nutrients back to the soil, which suggests this crop requires much less fertilizer to grow.
+- When growing hemp, it returns about 70% of its required nutrients to the soil, which suggests this crop requires much less fertilizer to grow.
 Fewer fertilizers mean cleaner water supplies.

-• Creating a natural resource crop that may restore the soil to health, pull toxins from the bottom, air, and water, while creating a viable energy source.
+- Creating a natural resource crop that may restore the soil to health and pull toxins from the bottom, air, and water while creating a viable energy source.

 Auto Industry uses Hemp Biofuel

-Cars that feature hemp-based materials include the BMW i8 supercar and therefore the Lotus Evora. the benefits that accompany hemp-made materials is that they’re lighter, bio-degradable, and comes from a way easier natural resource.
-Hemp grows in roughly 3 months while metals take thousands of years to make.
+Cars that feature hemp-based materials include the BMW i8 supercar and therefore the Lotus Evora. the benefits that accompany hemp-made materials are that they’re lighter, bio-degradable, and come from a way easier natural resource.
+Hemp grows in roughly 3 months, while metals take thousands of years to make.

 Bottom Line